nashville-software-school/client-side-mastery/book-1-the-novice/chapters/HTML_COMPONENTS.md

 **This is an optional challenge once you meet MVP.
 Make a new Github branch for this challenge.**

 Creating visual hierarchies
-1. Add an address, phone number, and website link to each coffee house (you may use mocked data)
+1. Add an address, phone number, and website link to each coffee house (you may use mock/fake data)
 2. Using semantic HTML and CSS, style each coffee house component with the goals of easy scannability.
 At a minimum, you will emphasize the name of each shop and make the website link clearly clickable.

 Background color - if you add a background color/image, ensure the copy (text color) has good contrast and is legible.